Experienced Sexual Assault Lawyer in Toronto: Providing Exceptional

 Every client’s case is unique, and we approach each one with fresh eyes to determine the right strategy to reach the desired result.
 We will get to know you and work to meet your needs at every step.
 You can count on us to stand with you until the end.

-In Canada, sexual assault can be defined as any sexual contact that is not consensual.
+In Canada, sexual assault can be defined as a contact for a sexual purpose that is not consensual.
 According to the Supreme Court of Canada, sexual assault does not only depend on whether the action causes contact with a specific body part.
 Instead, it depends on whether the sexual activity violates the sexual integrity of the victim.

 The victim and perpetrator can be a man or woman.
 They can be opposite sexes or the same sex.
 Even a spouse can be charged with committing sexual assault against their husband or wife.